susTuna/Tucil3_13523123_13523147/README.md

 - First line: Board dimensions (rows × columns)
 - Second line: Number of non-primary pieces
 - Next lines: Board configuration with pieces represented by letters (P is primary)
-- X: Exit position (can be inline or separate)
+- K: Exit position (can be inline or separate)

 ## Algorithm Comparison